7 Tips to Ensure AGV Commissioning Success

 “Before deploying your client’s AGVs, be sure to fully simulate the project you have created.”

-Camille Boymond, another member of BlueBotics’ systems engineering team, describes a recent commissioning that went smoothly due to the simulations run beforehand: “Working together with our customer, a leading AGV producer, we simulated the end client’s project, which was an installation of five vehicles.
+Camille Boymond of BlueBotics’ project management team (previously a systems engineer), describes a recent commissioning that went smoothly due to the simulations run beforehand: “Working together with our customer, a leading AGV producer, we simulated the end client’s project, which was an installation of five vehicles.
 Through this, we managed to solve all the traffic issues in advance.
 We even developed specific devices for the client that we were also able to test.”

 The team had been assigned four days to get everything up and running, Boymond says.
 “We changed a few details on the vehicle to have the behavior the customer wanted, then we tested all the positions with all the vehicles to ensure high accuracy.
 In the end, we could already prove on day three that the project worked.
 That meant we had plenty of time to solve those unplanned issues that always pop up and we could leave the site with the client’s AGVs running in production exactly as expected.”